enemonsieur/offis_repo/PROJECTS/Awesome Content Creation/Videos Tiktok.md

  As a result, we store tons of notes that we have to relearn, reunderstand are ultimately we just procrastinate on those gems.
 ---------------------------------------------------
  (Color)
  Solution: every time you find an article interesting, immediately summarize the 3 main points so your future-you can glare at it in a split on second and say: "Oh, that's interesting.
-I should read more:
+I should read more":
 ---------------------------------------------------
-2. Collect what resonates
+2. Step by step research phase
+Most of the time, your research phase looks like that: Write an article.
+Then: "Wow, how can I..." -> Then you have like 300 tabs open, you spend days highlighting dozens of stuff and days rereading them.

-In any video, book, or article you read, usually 2-3 ideas usually stand out and the rest is just ok.
+This is extremely inneficient.
+Not only because youEspecially because in any video, book, or article you read, usually 2-3 ideas usually stand out and the rest is just ok.
 It makes no sense to save every small point of what you read, because you'll look at them a week from now and think: "Meh.
 Was kinda obvious."

  Solution: you need to develop a spider sense, to guess what insights resonates with you at a deeper level.
 This will make your system full of high-quality notes, and every content you'll create will be made of high quality material.
 ---------------------------------------------------